flarum/docs/docs/extend/data.md

 ### Fetching Data

 Flarum's frontend contains a local data `store` which provides an interface to interact with the JSON:API.
-You can retrieve resource(s) from the API using the `find` method, which always returns a [Promise](https://mithril.js.org/archive/v0.2.5/mithril.deferred.html):
+You can retrieve resource(s) from the API using the `find` method, which always returns a promise:

 <!-- import { store } from '@flarum/core/forum'; -->
 ```js